hucker/ten8t/docs/README.md

 | ten8t_immutable.py | Ten8tEnvSet           | A    | 1.00       |
 | ten8t_yield.py     | Ten8tNoResultSummary  | A    | 1.00       |

-<small>radon_cc.csv &nbsp;&nbsp; 06:12:42 2025-04-03</small>
+<small>radon_cc.csv &nbsp;&nbsp; 09:20:37 2025-04-28</small>

 <!--file end-->

 ## WTH does `Ten8t` and what's with your wierd names?

 `Ten8t` is a [numeronym](https://en.wikipedia.org/wiki/Numeronym) for the word 1080 (ten-eighty).
-I chose this name after discovering that my initial choices were too similar to existing packages on PyPI.
+It was chosen after discovering that initial choices were too similar to existing packages on PyPI.
 The name refers to skiing or snowboarding tricks involving 3 rotations.

 The preferred way for using `ten8t` in code is to write: